 Have you ever thought about hiring a personal assistant?
 Someone that could do all the little jobs, answer the phone, respond to emails and look after the basics for you?
 While a virtual assistant can’t bring you a cup of tea – they can manage your communications.

 When you first went into business, you had a selection of specialist skills.
-This may not have included marketing, invoice processing or SEO.
+This may not have included marketing or SEO.
 Multiple companies can do this for you and free up your time to focus on the stuff you get passionate about.

 Working with an accountancy team is easy using software such as Xero or Quickbooks.
 You and your accountant can have access to this.
 They can take on bookkeeping for you too.
 This means all you have to do is keep your receipts in order, and you don’t need to input them.
 You can even use your phone app to take photos of your receipts and automatically upload them to your accountancy software.